centennial-struggles/CS3/pages/contact.md

       <li><a href="#do-you-accept-pdf-files" id="markdown-toc-do-you-accept-pdf-files">Do you accept pdf files?</a></li>
       <li><a href="#what-should-i-keep-in-mind-as-i-steward-and-upload-digital-materials" id="markdown-toc-what-should-i-keep-in-mind-as-i-steward-and-upload-digital-materials">What should I keep in mind as I steward and upload digital materials?</a></li>
 </ul>

+## What should I think about before I start saving my files?

+### Considerations for anonymity

+If your materials contain identifiable images of "private" citizens (e.g. students), you ***do*** need their permission.
+Permission from public servants acting on behalf of the state (e.g. police) ***is not required***.

+If ***you wish to remain anonymous***, consider the following:
+- Make a new Gmail account that does not contain identifying information.
+Use the associated Google Drive to store digital files and to fill out form submissions
+- Remove the metadata from digital photos/videos you took with your own camera/smartphone with a service like [imageoptim](https://imageoptim.com/api)

+### Places to submit

+The IU library faculty have developed a tip sheet *that you can access anonymously*.
+[This Google doc has [toolkits for activist archivers, suggestions for short-term and long-term storage for digital and physical objects, as well as file-naming info and storage help](https://docs.google.com/document/d/1RfodScb6sMbtizMvI7qrWSuHyPSxtA9sjpYCHZbWDQU/edit?usp=sharing).

+You can also contribute directly to the IU Archives if you are willing to share and have permissions from the folks who are identifiable in your submissions.
+[Click here to submit your materials](https://bit.ly/iuactivism).

 ## What kinds of materials do you accept?
 We are currently accepting submissions of: